timgshi/EPICday/Pods/FirebaseUI/README.md

 - tag and push the tag for this release
 - `./build.sh` to build a binary
 - `./create-docs.sh` to generate docs
-- From your macbook that already has been granted permissions to FirebaseUI Cocoapods, do `pod trunk push`
+- From your macbook that already has been granted permissions to FirebaseUI CocoaPods, do `pod trunk push`
 - `firebase deploy` the FirebaseUI website with newly generated docs

 ## Contributing to FirebaseUI